b-harvest/gravity-dex-upgrade-test/v5.0.5/README.md

 ### Step 4.
 Modify `gov` parameters for test efficiency

-Modifications for the following `gov` parameters are needed.
+The following `gov` parameters are needed to be modified:

 - minimum deposit amount
 - quorum